MischaLundberg/CH-methylation/README.md

 Contact: mischa.lundberg at mater.uq.edu.au

-*Tool for analysing CH-Methylation status of several sequences at once*
+*Tool for analysing CH methylation status of several sequences at once*

 # Prerequisites: